We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 - Best CBD face cream for eczema: Medterra CBD+ Manuka Honey Healing Cream

-- Best luxury CBD face cream: Lord Jones Acid Mantle Repair CBD Moisturizer
+- Best CBD face cream for dry skin: Lord Jones Acid Mantle Repair CBD Moisturizer

 But do products like night creams really benefit from being infused with CBD oil?
 And is CBD gentle enough for the delicate skin on your face?